Turn Down and Save - James’ Experience

 Towards the end of last winter’s Turn Down and Save scheme, James had solar panels and a home battery installed.
 This further helped as it meant he could use this to power devices during the events.
 But they still made sure that they used the washing machine or dishwasher earlier in the day or later in the evening.

-A change in behaviour
+A Change in Behaviour

 So did James and his family change their behaviour since participating?
 “Since the events, we’ve been more careful.
 The children are now more aware, especially my son - who has now gone to university and has to read meters, and sort out the household bills with his flatmates.
 He’s totally shocked by the cost!
 The Turn Down and Save events encouraged us to get solar panels and a battery at home, which has been brilliant - it’s reduced our bills by 80%.”